hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 This includes for example edit triggered updates, where the programmer does not have to trigger the updates manually.
 In orde to be classified as level 4 the responses have to be delivered more or less instantly (live).

-Depending on the setup and environment karma can be classified as either of those levels.
+Depending on the setup and environment Karma can be classified as either of those levels.
-Karma show results everytime changes on the code are saved, without the programmer having to trigger karma manually again.
+Karma show results everytime changes on the code are saved, without the programmer having to trigger Karma manually again.
 Thus, it can be classified as level 3.

 However, when using the IDE setup in combination with automatic saving of changes the results are delivered live.